 If these treatments prove ineffective at reducing your symptoms, it may be time to explore nasal polyp removal.

-Dr. Yeung performs this procedure on an outpatient basis, which means you’ll be free to return home the same day.
+This procedure on an outpatient basis, which means you’ll be free to return home the same day.
 In most cases, it doesn’t take more than a week or two for the nasal passages to heal and the inflammation to subside.

 If you have problematic nasal polyps and want treatment, or if you want to see if polyps are causing you problems, we can help.
 To learn more, book an appointment online or over the phone with Houston Sinus Surgery today.